AerrowV/bi_assignments/EXAM/README.md

 *A Regional and Temporal Analysis Based in 2020-2025*

 # Problem Statement
-**How does the capacity of _surgical_ hospital beds (available/normed) and surgical activity affect waiting times for planned surgery in the five Danish regions?**
+**How does the capacity of _surgical_ hospital beds (available/allocated) and surgical activity affect waiting times for planned surgery in the five Danish regions?**

 ---

 ## Sub-questions

 ### Development over time (surgery)
-- How has the number of **surgically available** and **surgically normed** beds changed over time per region?
+- How has the number of **surgically available** and **surgically allocated** beds changed over time per region?
 - Are there **seasonal fluctuations** in capacity, waiting-time buckets, and number of surgeries?

 ### Comparison of regions (surgery)